magickaiyang/csd-blog/website/content/2024/contiguitas.md

 Several other architectural extensions that implicitly rely on contiguity [4, 5] are hindered by the same fundamental challenge.

 Today's operating systems (OS), such as Linux, have mostly relied on 2MB Transparent Huge Pages (THP) that *opportunistically* provide 2MB pages to land performance improvements.
 Unfortunately in today's systems, finding physical contiguity even for 2MB pages is often hard due to memory fragmentation [6, 7].
 THPs have also been under scrutiny due to performance implications such as latency spikes and memory bloating.
 Alternative approaches, such as userspace allocators, still rely on the OS to provide physical contiguity and larger mappings.
+In summary, physical memory contiguity is required to address the virtual memory bottleneck.

 ## Memory Contiguity is Scarce in Datacenters